MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Security
 description: Guia de segurança para o Skype for Business Online <add description>
 ms.openlocfilehash: 555a7bd3e4a57c637c0375ea406caeca3c221be7
-ms.sourcegitcommit: f3b41e7abafc84571bd9e8267d41decc0fe78e4a
+ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 03/08/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "30493910"
+ms.locfileid: "32247993"
 ---
 # <a name="security-and-skype-for-business-online"></a>Segurança e Skype para negócios on-line

-Skype for Business Online (SfBO), as part of the Office 365 service, follows all the security best practices and procedures such as service-level security through defense-in-depth, customer controls within the service, security hardening and operational best practices.
+O Skype for Business Online (SfBO), como parte do serviço do Office 365, segue todas as práticas recomendadas e os procedimentos de segurança, como segurança de nível de serviço, defesa profunda, controles do cliente dentro do serviço, aumento da segurança e melhores práticas operacionais.
 Para obter detalhes completos, consulte o Microsoft Trust Center (https://microsoft.com/trustcenter).

 ## <a name="trustworthy-by-design"></a>Seguro por Padrão
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/en-us/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.